renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 This separation allows the EV3 to focus on motion control while the Arduino handles vision processing.

+This ensures low-latency data transmission, which is critical for real-time control.

 A custom PCB was developed to: